malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a group of people sitting on a skateboard
 --------------------
-Styled: a group of people sitting on a skateboard
+Styled: a group of people sitting on a couch with fear
 --------------------